mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/0_organizational/index.md

   - Making a presentation about some advanced topic (const generics, futures, macros, etc.) or about architecture of a selected Rust open-source library
   - Contributing to a selected Rust open-source library
   - Contributing to this course's materials

+## Project Deadlines

+1. 2022-04-12: Project ideas should be presented to us for further refining.
+If you wish to pair up with someone, now is the time to tell us.
+2. 2022-04-26: Final project ideas should be accepted by now.
+3. 2022-05-24: Deadline for submitting the first part of the project.
+4. 2022-06-21: Deadline for submitting the second and final part of the project.